ingedalvarez/Git_github_beginer_2/SSH configuracion.md

 ssh-copy-id -i ~/.ssh/tatu-key-ecdsa user@host

+## Adding your SSH key to the ssh-agent
+Before adding a new SSH key to the ssh-agent to manage your keys, you should have checked for existing SSH keys and generated a new SSH key.

+    Start the ssh-agent in the background.

+    $ eval "$(ssh-agent -s)"
+    > Agent pid 59566

+    Depending on your environment, you may need to use a different command.
+For example, you may need to use root access by running sudo -s -H before starting the ssh-agent, or you may need to use exec ssh-agent bash or exec ssh-agent zsh to run the ssh-agent.

+    Add your SSH private key to the ssh-agent.
+If you created your key with a different name, or if you are adding an existing key that has a different name, replace id_ed25519 in the command with the name of your private key file.

+    $ ssh-add ~/.ssh/id_ed25519

+    Add the SSH key to your account on GitHub.
+For more information, see "Adding a new SSH key to your GitHub account."

 # Command and Option Summary

 Here's a summary of commonly used options to the keygen tool: